NingWang1729/Introduction-to-Software-Construction/Chapter 5: Distributed Development.md

   - 5.6 [Succinct Summary](https://github.com/NingWang1729/Introduction-to-Software-Construction/blob/master/Chapter%205:%20Distributed%20Development.md#56-succinct-summary)

 # 5.1 Git Good
-Why version control?
+Why do we need version control?
 Writing code takes enough time and energy as is, so why do we need to use additional commands and APIs on top of simply writing our source code?
 Unfortunately, developers are not perfect and may often need to fix code that does not work first try.
 Even worse, sometimes you might accidentally introduce new ~~bugs~~features after making code changes and find it difficult to undo all of your changes.
 These are some issues that may arise when working on a personal project or homework assignment.

 Rather than use a bunch of files named code\_v1.py, code\_v2.py, code\_v3.py, code\_old.py, code\_doesn't\_work.py, code\_copy.py, and code.py it would be nice if you could simply revert some of the changes.
 Additionally, if you accidentally renamed code.py to code_v3.py, and discover a bug, you would have lost your previous code and have a much more difficult time recovering your previously incomplete but functional code.